websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/designing-object-layouts.md

 1. Click on the *Layouts* tab, and click on the *Add* button (![Add Button]()).

 1. Enter a *Name*, and click on *Save*.
-This creates a blank layout that you can use to organize fields and relationships into tabs.
+This creates a blank layout.

-1. Click on the newly created layout, check the *Default* box, and click on *Save*.
-This ensures your custom layout is used for displaying and creating Object entries.
-If unchecked, the Object uses its automatically generated layout.

-You can now add tabs to your custom layout and determine how the Object's fields and relationships are organized in them.
+You can now add tabs to your custom layout and determine how the Object's fields and relationships are organized for entry creation and editing.

 ## Designing Layout Tabs